Jan Tønnesvang is head of department at the Department of Psychology and Behavioural Sciences.

 “We are facing a challenge in ensuring that the overall unity found in different forms of human work is not superseded by our urge to make everything more efficient and generate constant growth.
 This applies to both educational matters and work life matters, as well as to questions regarding the balance and sustainability of our ways of living in general.
 My research and knowledge exchange are directed towards this purpose,” says Jan Tønnesvang.

-Klaus Nielsen is the deputy head of department at the Department of Psychology and Behavioural Sciences.
+Peter Krøjgaard is deputy head of department at the Department of Psychology and Behavioural Sciences.

-Mimi Mehlsen is the director of studies at the Department of Psychology and Behavioural Sciences.
+Mimi Yung Mehlsen is director of studies at the Department of Psychology and Behavioural Sciences.

 Her research focuses on how human beings develop throughout their lives and how they experience and cope with illness at different points in their lives.
 She has comprehensive experience within research methods and interdisciplinary development.

 Through her entire career, Mimi has been teaching psychology, and she takes a keen interest in developing the forms of teaching at the Department of Psychology and Behavioural Sciences.
 As the director of studies, she takes great pleasure in working together with the students, at the same time regarding her primary task as supporting all teaching staff in their opportunity to deliver the best possible teaching.